 Great Lakes Reinsurance (UK) PLC - New Zealand branch (the "Branch") is registered to carry on business in New Zealand for a foreign company, Great Lakes Reinsurance (UK) PLC, which is domiciled and incorporated in the United Kingdom.
 The Branch's principal activity is general insurance.
+The Branch is an issuer in terms of the Financial Reporting Act 1993.
+The Branch is a profit-oriented entity.
+The Branch is a reporting entity for the purposes of the Financial Reporting Act 1993 and its financial statements comply with that act.

-The financial report was authorised for issue by the directors on 26 March 2013.
+The financial report was authorised for issue by the directors on 29 Acril 2014.